AlexPN/UnityShaders/README.md

 These shaders are Unity Shaders

-They are my attempts at writing shader code.
+They are my attempts at writing/learning shader code.